Carol Thurston

-Carol Thurston (born Betty Lou Thurston; September 27, 1920 – December 31, 1969) was an American film and television actress who played the fictitious Emma Clanton in eight episodes (1959-1961) of the ABC/Desilu western television series The Life and Legend of Wyatt Earp.
+Carol Thurston (born Betty Lou Thurston; September 27, 1920 – December 31, 1969) was an American film and television actress who played the fictitious Emma Clanton in eight episodes (1959–1961) of the ABC/Desilu western television series The Life and Legend of Wyatt Earp.

 Background

-Thurston was born in North Dakota of Irish descent to Harvey E. Thurston and the former Marie O'Loughlin.
+Thurston was born Betty Lou Thurston in North Dakota of Irish descent to Harvey E. Thurston and the former Marie O'Loughlin.
 By 1930, she was residing with her family in Forsyth in Rosebud County in southeastern Montana.
 By the time she was twelve, she began to work in her father's country repertory company.
 The Thurstons moved to Billings, Montana, where she was active in the Billings Civic Theater and graduated from Billings High School.
 In 1942, she moved with her family to Hollywood, where her father began employment with Lockheed Aircraft.

 Film

 Thurston was typecast in the role of exotic native girls.
 She made her motion picture debut in 1944, when Louella Parsons reported that Thurston had been selected over several other actresses by director Cecil B. De Mille to play the role of the Indonesian girl "Three Martini" in The Story of Dr. Wassell.

 She appeared in eight other films in the 1940s, including the roles of Rosa in the spy thriller, The Conspirators, Siu-Mei in Pearl S. Buck's China Sky, Toni Rosseau in Swamp Fire, Carmelita Mendoza in Jewels of Brandenburg, Narana in Arctic Manhunt, and Watona in Apache Chief.

 Thurston had parts in several other films of the 1950s, such as Saranna Koonuk in Arctic Flight and Turquoise in Flaming Feather (both 1952), and as Shari in Killer Ape and Terua, the wife of the Apache Chief Cochise, in Conquest of Cochise (both 1953).
 In 1954, she was cast as Yellow Flower in Yukon Vengeance; in 1955, as Mother in Pearl of the South Pacific (1955), and as Balhadi in The Women of Pitcairn Island (1956).
 By the middle 1950s, however, she had turned primarily to the new medium of television.